Thevaulthunter0/SpringBootTemplate/README.md

 # Template
 Starter template for microservice api using springboot and a postgres database.
-Using the standard architectural pattern(Controller,Service,Repository) to easily employ the deployment of JPA object mapping for the sole purpose to not have to write SQL queries.
+Using the standard architectural pattern(Controller,Service,Repository) to easily employ the deployment of JPA object mapping.
+This will stay in a unfinish state as it is only used as a tamplate for future project that I would like to do.

 # Set up
 - in pom.xml add dependency if using another DB or other standard springboot plugins.